 Enhanced Wireless Security

 Over the summer HoundNet was made an encrypted network, which makes it more secure.
-Employees should connect to eHoundNet-FSA, as that is the preferred encrypted network for employees and students can use HoundNet for their wireless needs.
+Loyola owned devices connect to eHoundNet-FSA.
+Employees and students can use HoundNet for their wireless needs on personally-owned devices.
 To connect to the network choose it from your list of available networks.
 You will be prompted to enter your Loyola username and password then to accept a security certificate.
-Please note if you use a personal Windows 7 laptop you will need to install the certificate from our website

-All Loyola owned Windows based computers in both offices and classrooms are going to be upgraded to Office 2013 over the course of the semester.
-For more information about what changes to expect to see in Office 2013 view our training materials
+All Loyola owned Windows based computers in labs and classrooms have been upgraded to Office 2016.
+Office 2016 is being is now being phased in on office computers, both Mac and Windows.
+For more information about what changes to expect to see in Office 2016 view our training materials.

 Evergreen Card Deposit